 Under federal health reform - the Affordable Care Act (ACA) - employer shared responsibility reporting is required for the calendar year.
 The 1095-C form covers both the 6055 and 6056 individual mandate and employer shared responsibility reporting.
 Employers who are fully insured are only responsible for the 6056 reporting which is Parts I and II of the form.
 Part III is captured in the 1095-B form filed by the insurer.
 Based on the available IRS guidance, form instructions, and conversations we have had with the IRS, we believe you can consider yourself fully insured and therefore must only complete Parts I and II of the form.
 The GIC and our fully insured plans will be taking care of the individual mandate reporting for your employees enrolled in our plans.

 The Individual Mandate Requirement (form 1095-B) applies to all covered employees and non-Medicare retirees.
 All housing, redevelopment authority and municipalities must designate the GIC as your Designated Governmental Entity (DGE) for purposes of the individual mandate reporting.
-See this website for additional details.
+See the federal registrar for additional details.
 If you submitted this form to the GIC last year, you do not need to submit it again.
-Otherwise, the form must be signed and returned to us no later than December 1, 2017 to make this designation.
+Otherwise, the Designated Government Entity Form must be signed and returned to us no later than December 2, 2019 to make this designation.
 Send the original signed form by mail to the attention of Andrew Stern, General Counsel.
 Under the regulations, we must agree to accept this designation and we will return to you a fully executed copy of the form.
 Note attached to the form are supporting materials from the federal guidance as background.

 With respect to the offer of coverage requirement (form 1095-C), the requirement only applies to Applicable Large Employers (i.e. employers with 50 or more full-time equivalent employees).
 According to the ACA, full-time employees work 30 or more hours per week.
 If you are an Applicable Large Employer, you must report that you offered coverage to all eligible employees by filing form 1095-c with the Internal Revenue Service.